 Thaw mount serial brain sections on gelatin-coated slides.
 Air dry.

-Wash slides in five changes of 10% formalin followed bydeionized water.
-Cover the slides loosely with foil to avoid dust and allow to dry for 24 hr.
+Wash slides in five changes of 10% formalin for 30 min per change, followed by a continuous flow of deionized water for 1 h.
+Cover the slides loosely with foil to avoid dust and allow to dry for 24 h.

-Arrange slides in an X-ray film cassette (cassettes that fit 8X10 inch mammography films are recommended) along with a set of [14C]methylmethacrylate standards, which were previously calibrated against tissue of known 14C concentrations as described 29.
-If necessary, contact the Section on Neuroadaptation and Protein Metabolism, NIMH, Bethesda, MD, USA for help calibrating standards.
+Arrange slides in an X-ray film cassette (cassettes that fit 20X25 cm mammography films are recommended) along with a set of [14C]methylmethacrylate standards, which were previously calibrated against tissue of known 14C concentrations as described 29.
+Standards can be commercially purchased but ensure that they cover a range of 2-300 Ci/g of tissue and are calibrated against 20 µm tissue thickness.
 Under red safelight, place a piece of mammography film, emulsion side down, on top of the sections.

 Seal the cassettes and place in a black changing bag and store in a cabinet for 40-45 days.